 - Observe Social Distancing at all times, avoid touching shared surfaces and where possible wipe clean shared surfaces you have touched.

-- Patio tables have been spaced at least 2 meters apart.
+- Patio and bar tables have been spaced carefully.
 They must not be moved.

 - Groups are limited to six people or two households.